Miss Grand International 2020: Politics

-After her speech, she had been receiving life-threatening criticisms on her social media accounts; however, the vast majority of comments had been supporting her action.
-Furthermore, the Myanmar military government allegedly issued an arrest warrant against her under a law against all material intended to cause a member of the armed forces to mutiny or disregard their duty, which caused her to apply for refugee status and a work permit in Thailand with the support of Myanmar people working in Thailand, as well as the pageant organizer, which supporting her expenses to stay in Thailand.
-Due to the aforementioned reason, she eventually immigrated to Canada for political asylum in late 2021.
-In the recent past, Han Lay always showing her political aspects against dictatorship and clearly supports democracy through her social media channels, including during the pageant boot camp of the Miss Grand International contest.
+Afterwards, Han Lay received threats on her social media accounts.
+However, the majority of comments supported her action.
+The Myanmar military government issued an arrest warrant for her, and she applied for refugee status and a work permit in Thailand with the support of Myanmar people working in Thailand, as well as the pageant organizer, which supporting her expenses to stay in Thailand.
+She eventually received political asylum in Canada in late 2021.

 Contestants

 63 contestants competed for the title.